loopstick/ESP32_Tutorial/README.md

 ```
 some more code anatomy - info about an Arduino [Sketch](https://www.arduino.cc/en/tutorial/sketch)

+##### Exercise:
+- combine HelloWorld and Blink to make a program that shows it's working with physical and digital output.

 #### Using a solderless Breadboard to connect Arduino to other things (LEDs, motors, speakers, sensors, etc.)